Randy's New Project, "Piercing The Veil," Coming in April 2018

 "Piercing The Veil" is coming soon.
 An album of original music pondering the hidden veils of reality between this world and what may be beyond.
 This work is closer in style to Randy's CD "The Road To Santiago", as it's about exploring the boundaries of what we desire in love, life and loss, but the songs ended up going into a much deeper exploration of what is beyond this material world, hence the title, "Piercing The Veil".

 Blue Moon On The Bayou

-Award winning Composer/Singer Randy Heddon and his roguish band of great musicians, plum the dark swamps and celebrationial fe'te of the Bayou.
+Award-winning singer/songwriter Randy Heddon and his roguish band of great musicians, plum the dark swamps and celebrationial fe'te of the Bayou under the guise of Fat Tuesday.
 In the style of Dr John and Neville Brothers, Fat Tuesday takes you on a jublient and atmospheric ride through New Orleans backstreets.

 From the shadowy alleys of "Hoodooland" to the sulty "A Woman's Touch" "Blue Moon On The Bayou "covers a variety of styles that call back to classic New Orleans grooves.
 Featuring the distintive voice of Randy Heddon, along with great saxaphonists Rusty Crutcher and Jimmy Street, guitarist Steve "Hurricane" Hill, Drummer Arie Brasser, and Bassist "Gentleman"Joe Liberty, Fat Tuesday brings New Orleans nights and days into full groove.